 An Integrative, Holistic Lens

-On this website, I bring a Wesleyan and holistic lens to mental health, psychiatry, and the practice of inner healing.
+This website began in order that I might bring a Wesleyan and holistic lens to mental health, psychiatry, and the practice of inner healing.
 It has since extended to bringing a Christian, holistic lens to treatment and management of any chronic illness, and of faith and science generally.
 I use memoir, academic scholarship, and pastoral experience to address the intersection of faith, health and social wellbeing.

 A Wesleyan Framework